-This week William Price King shares the life and music of jazz saxophonist Ornette Coleman.
+This week William Price King shares the music of Ramsey Lewis and his incredible 50 years in the contemporary jazz movement.

 William Price King is an American jazz singer, crooner, and composer.